Haysto Logo

 Next, we wanted to find out how property sales have changed since the COVID-19 pandemic began.

-Using the same government dataset as in our previous ranking, we quickly noticed that every location in the country saw a decrease in property sales going from 2019 to 2020 (once again limited to those with over 1,000 sales in 2020).
+Using the same government dataset as in our previous ranking, we quickly noticed that every location in the country saw a decrease in property sales from 2019 to 2020 (once again limited to those with over 1,000 sales in 2020).
 But which locations saw the biggest (and smallest) drops?

-With a massive year-on-year drop of 68.5%, the location with by far the largest property sales decrease from in 2020 was Salford.
-It fell from 3,325 sales in 2019 to only 1,049 in 2020 (a loss of over two thirds) and, even more astonishingly, its decrease was over 17% larger than that of Basingstoke in 2nd place (with a drop of 51.2%).
+With a massive year-on-year drop of 68.5%, the location with by far the largest property sales decrease in 2020 was Salford.
+It fell from 3,325 sales in 2019 to only 1,049 in 2020 (a loss of over two-thirds) and, even more astonishingly, its decrease was over 17% larger than that of Basingstoke in 2nd place (with a drop of 51.2%).
 From that point on, the ranking becomes a lot more tightly packed: 2nd through 20th were all within the same 6% of one another, ranging from -51.2% to -45.4%.

 Various English and Welsh metropoles appeared in this ranking, including Cardiff in 3rd (-51.1%) with its second high-ranking appearance in our study, as well as Newcastle in 6th (-49.1%) and Liverpool in 8th (-46.5%).
 Of course, it’s worth noting that having a small number of property purchases isn’t necessarily a bad thing.